Ares-Developers/Ares-docs/bugfixes/type2/cloakableaircrafttypesandbuildingtypes.rst

-.. index:: Cloak; AircraftTypes and BuildingTypes can now be cloakable.
+.. index:: Cloak; AircraftTypes and BuildingTypes can now be cloakable

 =========================================================
 Cloakable :type:`AircraftTypes` and :type:`BuildingTypes`